Patrick2402/image-version-analyzer/README.md

 - **Private Registry Support**: Works with images from private registries
 - **Detailed Reporting**: Provides comprehensive output on image status with specific upgrade recommendations
 - **CI/CD Integration**: Exit codes designed for pipeline integration with customizable thresholds
+- **Multiple Interfaces**: Use either the command line interface or graphical user interface

 ## How It Works